-Montreal in Canada is warming up as summer knocks on its door after a long, tough winter.
-I know this because Michaela told me so.
+Montreal in Canada is cooling down as winter knocks on its door.
+I know this because Michaela told me so today.
 It’s a long way between where I am in New Zealand and Montreal, but the beauty of the MyMT™ community, is that we are all part of the ‘global village’.
 Michaela joined the programme over a year ago now.
-With triplets, now grown up, she has been busy for years, but with her symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise to manage her weight – as many of us have done for years.
+With triplets, now grown up, she has been busy for years.
+Then menopause arrived and with symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise to manage her weight – as many of us have done for years.
 It was no surprise to me that it wasn’t working for her.

 I say ‘no surprises’ because the type of exercise she was doing at the time, wasn’t helping her weight, because she wasn’t sleeping well.
 And as I say time and time again, if there’s one thing I’ve learnt from my years lecturing in health and human performance, if you aren’t sleeping and you are exercising vigorously, then you will quickly head down into adrenal fatigue, more exhaustion and for women in their menopause transition, this can then result in further weight problems.

 “I was at my wit’s end with my menopausal weight gain” she told me.

 I exercised a lot and ate relatively well but kept gaining weight.
 I was told to just move more and eat less.
 When I discovered Wendy’s program, she explained why I was gaining, with the exercise I was doing whilst not sleeping and I learnt that what used to work, does not work the same at this stage of our lives.

 7 weeks into the program, I was sleeping through the night, I stopped the heavy exercise, lost weight and my menopausal anxiety and hot flushes, have gone.
 I feel like my old self again and understand that this is now a way of life for me as I get older.